Prosono/SMARTi_BaseComponent/README.md

 To change this, we will have to do the following:

 1. I am used to changing my themes and I have several already installed:
-You simply go into your personal Home Assistant settigns and change your theme to one of the SMARTi themes.
+You simply go into your personal Home Assistant settings and change your theme to one of the SMARTi themes.
 There are several versions included.
 Select the dark mode option.

 2. I have never used themes before